Spocdoc/spocdoc.com/backups/Company.md

 Synopsi is the product of a "slow-moving epiphany" that started as early as 2007 when I first started taking notes in text files, word documents and sending myself emails to write down stories and jokes; take notes on books, movies, and papers; and record code samples and stock valuation formulas so I could use them for work (I worked as a trader at the time at a hedge fund called Weiss Capital in Boston).
 Other people were doing similar things.
 One person took copious notes in Excel every time he talked to a broker, so he had a huge log of all his interactions, which he was very proud of.
 But I dare say, it probably wasn't very useful.

 Even today – years later with lots of solutions on the market going after this problem of recording and finding your own thoughts and notes – I still see people sitting in meetings and at conferences writing down notes in Apple's Notes program on their iPhone.
 Those notes are quarantined to Apple and hard to find and extract later.
 The most likely outcome is the person writing them will just forget about it.
-And certainly no one else at the conference knows about them.
+And certainly no one else at the conference knows about it.

-After working for another company where people were sending themselves email attachments with notes on procedures that would be most useful if colleagues could see them and edit them, and realizing that no one was using the corporate wiki at two finance companies I'd worked for, I decided something needed to be done.
+After working for another company where people were sending themselves email attachments with notes on procedures that would be far more useful if colleagues could see and edit them, and realizing that no one was using the corporate wiki at two finance companies I'd worked for, I decided something needed to be done.

-I also noticed that there were existing solutions skirting around this problem and doing a great job with some aspects – like tagging or collaboration – but failing to hit a home run at all of them.
+There are existing solutions skirting around this problem and doing a great job with some aspects – like tagging or collaboration – but failing to hit a home run at all of them.
 My goal is to hit a home run in every dimension while keeping the product simple and usable.

-I'm also inspired by GitHub's incredible collaborative tools like forking, merging, version control.
+I'm also inspired by GitHub's incredible collaborative tools for *coding* like forking, merging, version control.
 I want to bring all of that to documents online.
-A major problem – again seen at a company I worked at, this time mostly doing software – is that software specs are written up in (binary) word documents and put into source control systems.
+A major problem – again seen at a company I worked at, this time mostly doing software – is that software specs are written up in (binary) Word documents and put into source control systems.
 This breaks the version control entirely and as a developer you can't easily keep track of what's changed since the last time you looked at a document.
-Bringing forking to documents stored in plain text (markdown) solves this problem in a great way.
+Bringing forking to documents stored in plain text (markdown) solves this problem in a compelling way.
 And it'll be incredibly useful for publishers.

 [Mike-LinkedIn]: https://www.linkedin.com/in/mikemotif